How to write a team charter

 How to create a team charter

-Creating a team charter might feel overwhelming, but it’s not: In fact, you and your team can build it out together online using a virtual whiteboard like Lucidspark.
+Creating a team charter might feel overwhelming, but it’s not: In fact, you and your team can build it out together online using an online whiteboard like Lucidspark.
 Simply get started with a team charter template (or create your own sections), and ask everyone on the team to add their thoughts.
 This way, everyone feels like they’ve contributed to the team’s mission.

 Once everyone has contributed their ideas, sync as a team to finalize every aspect of the team charter and commit to following it.